-Public well data available to the MKGSA used for GSP development and for mitigation planning is from the OSWCR dataset.
+The distribution of drinking water wells (domestic, small community water system, and municipal supply wells) are shown on Figure 2.
+Well data available to the MKGSA are from the California Department of Water Resources (DWR) Online System of Well Completion Report (OSWCR) dataset.
 The OSWCR dataset relies on requirements of California Water Code Section 13751 that anyone who constructs, alters, or destroys a water well, cathodic protection well, groundwater monitoring well, or geothermal heat exchange well must file with the DWR a report of completion within 60 days of the completion of the work.
-Where available from Well Completion Reports (WCRs), the average depths of wells within one-mile square sections are shown on Figure 2 through Figure 4.
+Where available from Well Completion Reports (WCRs), the average depths of wells within one-mile square sections are shown on Figure 2 .
 It is acknowledged that that not all existing and active drinking water wells may be documented in available resources from DWR.
-To better identify drinking water wells, the Second Amended GSP and Kaweah Subbasin Mitigation Program includes a commitment to implement a Well Registration Program by June 2025 in conjunction with ongoing outreach within the MKGSA's communities.
-The Mitigation Program and MKGSA's focused mitigation outreach is described in Section 2.2.
-More information on the Well Registration Program is described in Section 2.4.4.
+To better identify all drinking water wells, the Mitigation Plan includes voluntary well registration along with outreach within the MKGSA's communities.
+Mitigation Plan outreach and registration are described in Section 2.